Mephysto6/exo-brain/README.md

 ## Road Map

-- X done / undone state (comparing dates /vs/ next to do date)
+- X done / undone state
-- X padding bottom in prep (change & list) to see the items when scrolling
+- X padding bottom in prep to see the items when scrolling
 - settings (dark mode & other customisations)
-- X undone button in prep
+- X undone (=reset) button in prep
 - X view only to-do tasks in take action page
 - X priority as colours
 - X disable repetition extras